2019 Riojan regional election

-The 2019 Riojan regional election was held on Sunday, 26 May 2019, to elect the 10th Parliament of the autonomous community of La Rioja.
+The 2019 Riojan regional election was held on 26 May 2019 to elect the 10th Parliament of the autonomous community of La Rioja.
 All 33 seats in the Parliament were up for election.
 It was held concurrently with regional elections in eleven other autonomous communities and local elections all throughout Spain, as well as the 2019 European Parliament election.

 The election saw the Spanish Socialist Workers' Party (PSOE) becoming the most-voted political force in a regional election in La Rioja for the first time since 1991, allowing the party to elect her candidate, Concha Andreu, as new regional president through an alliance with Unidas Podemos.
 The ruling People's Party (PP), which had governed the region without interruption since 1995, obtained the worst result in its history.

 Overview

 Electoral system

 The Parliament of La Rioja was the devolved, unicameral legislature of the autonomous community of La Rioja, having legislative power in regional matters as defined by the Spanish Constitution and the Riojan Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a regional president.
 Voting for the Parliament was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in La Rioja and in full enjoyment of their political rights.
 Additionally, Riojans abroad were required to apply for voting before being permitted to vote, a system known as "begged" or expat vote (Voto rogado).

 The 33 members of the Parliament of La Rioja were elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of five percent of valid votes—which included blank ballots—being applied regionally.